antwanvdm/readings/alpha/phalcon-and-drupal.md

 will be available to retrieve the specific data that is stored within a certain key from within Drupal.

-We've got a BaseController (placed in app/controllers) that stores a reference to our JSON Model so every controller that extends our BaseController will be able to use JSON data:
+We've got a BaseController (placed in app/controllers) that stores a reference to our JSON Model so every controller that extends our BaseController (which extends the \Phalcon\Mvc\Controller) will be able to use JSON data:
 ```php
 protected $jsonModel;